dovuofficial/dovu-scooter-demo/readme.md

 It is easier to navigate the structure of the database if you are using a MySQL client such as [SequelPro](https://www.sequelpro.com/)

 Use the **Scooter** test project within **dovu.dev** as a sandbox to experiment with the DOVU API.

+You may also create new redeemable offers which your users may purchase as a method of offsetting carbon using DOV tokens.

 When you are ready to start working with real tokens on production let us know.